• Skip to primary navigation

 • Corn. from two cobs of fresh corn or about one and a half cups of frozen corn.

 • Diced green chilis.
 One small can of diced green chiles is drained.
 You can also use fresh peppers in this recipe.
-Substitute one-quarter cup of anaheim, poblano, or jalapeño.
+Substitute one-quarter cup of Anaheim, poblano, or jalapeño.

 • Green enchilada sauce.
 One large can of green enchilada sauce.
 (28 ounces)